 School Attendance Matters

-At Wordsworth Primary school we have worked hard to improve our attendance and are pleased to say that our overall attendance to date for this academic year (2020-21) is 96.4% which is amazing especially taking into account our current circumstances.
+At Wordsworth Primary school we have been working hard to improve our attendance and are pleased to say that our overall attendance to date for this academic year (2021) is 93.5% which is above national guidelines, especially taking into account our current circumstances.

 All children are expected to attend school EVERYDAY throughout the academic year in order to maximise their learning opportunities.
 We hope that everyone will join us in attempting to improve on this year by following the guidelines below: